Snakes Alive – Mini Beasts Teach Us A Lesson!

-To help them on their voyage of discovery Reception classes at Ramsgate Arts Primary School had help from a whole range of creatures when Zoo Lab visited.
+To help them on their voyage of discovery Reception classes at Ramsgate Arts Primary School met a whole range of creatures when Jaws and Claws visited.

 They learnt about the animals’ similarities and differences to humans, their habitat, their favourite foods, and their special features.

-RAPS Early Years Lead Sophie Spurrier said: “This is a fantastic opportunity for our children and they learned a range of key facts about the creatures and how they differ to humans.
+RAPS Early Year's teacher Sally Small said: “This was a fantastic opportunity for our children, and they learned a range of key facts about the creatures and how they differ to humans.

 “Young children gain so much insight into what they are learning with educational workshops that bring to life what they are discovering in the classroom.”